 Although the Thai capital is one of the least accessible major cities in Asia, it can still be enjoyed through determination.

-Sitting atop the Great Wall of China, a UNESCO World Heritage Site, is a wheelchair accessible experience you’ll never forget.
+Sitting atop the Great Wall of China and visiting the Forbidden City, both UNESCO World Heritage Sites, are wheelchair accessible experiences you’ll never forget.

 Asia’s most wheelchair-friendly city boasts a symphonic light show that illuminates the skyline of skyscrapers.